InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Introduction

-To address these challenges, this paper introduces \method, a CLIP-based framework that leverages internal attention mechanisms to produce concept-level, part-aware visualizations without relying on slot-based decomposition.
-Fig.\ref{fig:teaser} illustrates this evolution from global to slot-based to our phrase-conditioned alignment strategy.
-Our new patch-phrase interaction module (PPIM) enables this strategy.
-Global paradigms collapse all the part-based regional concepts into one vector, hence not incentivizing the model to learn local patch-phrase alignment.
-With slot-based paradigms, there is no direct pressure on the base model to learn localized region-specific information.
-Instead, it offloads this task to the inherent disentanglement capabilities of slot-attention, at the expense of a large growth in parameters, and relatively less explanation power.
-To assess whether the regions highlighted by our method truly explain the model's retrieval decisions, we introduce a counterfactual region-removal evaluation protocol.
+To address these challenges, this paper introduces \method, a CLIP-based framework that leverages internal attention mechanisms of TI-ReID models to produce concept-level, part-aware visualizations without relying on slot-based decomposition.
+Fig.\ref{fig:teaser} illustrates this evolution from global to slot-based, and to our phrase-conditioned alignment strategy.
+Global paradigms collapse all part-based regional concepts into a single vector, thereby stopping the model from learning local patch-phrase alignment.
+With slot-based paradigms, there is no supervisory signal that forces models to learn localized, region-specific information for particular concept parts.
+Instead, it offloads this task onto the inherent disentanglement capabilities of slot-attention, at the expense of a large increase in parameters.
+To address this problem, our patch-phrase interaction module (PPIM) exploits part-phrases to learn local representations by contrasting phrase-conditioned region representations across identities.
+It enables the visual encoder to ground each appearance phrase to its corresponding image region, yielding part-level interpretation maps at no additional trainable parameters.
+Moreover, to assess whether the regions highlighted by our method truly interpret the retrieval decisions of our model, we introduce a counterfactual region-removal evaluation protocol.

-\textbf{Contributions.} This paper makes three main contributions. \textbf{(1)} we introduce \method, a CLIP-based TI-ReID framework that encourages explicit patch–phrase alignment, enabling concept-level and part-aware grounding without relying on slot-based decomposition. \textbf{(2)} we propose a lightweight Patch–Phrase Interaction Module (PPIM) that leverages internal attention to associate textual phrases with localized visual regions, encouraging interpretable part-level matching during training. \textbf{(3)} we present a counterfactual region-removal evaluation protocol that quantitatively measures the causal influence of localized regions on retrieval performance, providing a principled way to assess explanation faithfulness in TI-ReID models.
+\textbf{The key contributions of our work are:} \textbf{(1)} \method, a CLIP-based TI-ReID method that encourages explicit patch–phrase alignment, enabling concept-level and part-aware grounding without relying on slot-based decomposition. \textbf{(2)} A lightweight PPIM that leverages internal attention to associate textual phrases with localized visual regions, encouraging interpretable part-level matching during training. \textbf{(3)} A counterfactual region-removal evaluation protocol that quantitatively measures the causal influence of localized regions on retrieval performance, providing a principled way to assess explanation faithfulness in TI-ReID models.